GuilhE/Expressus/README.md

 `./gradlew :androidApp:installDebug`

-To run iosApp open `iosApp/Expressus.xcworkspace` in Xcode.
+To run iosApp open `iosApp/Expressus.xcworkspace` in Xcode and run standard configuration or use [KMP plugin](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform) for Android Studio and choose `Expressus` in `run configurations`.

 #### Desktop